Denys88/rl_games/README.md

 * Added reporting env (sim) step fps, without policy inference.
 Improved naming.
 * Renames in yaml config for better readability: steps_num to horizon_length amd lr_threshold to kl_threshold

-1.1.3

-* Fixed crash when running single Isaac Gym environment in a play (test) mode.
-* Added config parameter ```clip_actions``` for switching off internal action clipping and rescaling

-1.1.4
-* Fixed crash in a play (test) mode in player, when simulation and rl_devices are not the same.
-* Fixed variuos multi gpu errors

 # Troubleshouting